Soleimani contributed to an attack in Delhi says Trump: Is he referring to the one in 2012

 General Soleimani, the head of Iran's elite al-Quds force and architect of its regional security apparatus, was killed following a US airstrike at Baghdad's international airport on Friday.
 The strike also killed the deputy chief of Iraq's powerful Hashed al-Shaabi paramilitary force.

 "Soleimani made the death of innocent people his sick passion, contributing to terrorist plots as far away as New Delhi and London.
-Today we remember and honour the victims of Soleimani''s many atrocities and we take comfort in knowing that his reign of terror is over," Trump said.
+Today we remember and honour the victims of Soleimani's many atrocities and we take comfort in knowing that his reign of terror is over," Trump said.

 "The recent attacks on US targets in Iraq, including rocket strikes that killed an American and injured four American servicemen very badly, as well as a violent assault on our embassy in Baghdad, were carried out at the direction of Soleimani," Trump told reporters at Mar-a-Lago in Florida.